MNDC12/AI-201-Foundations-of-AI/README.md

 Grade: Programming Assignment Topic
 - 95: A Star Search Algorithm with 8 Puzzle
-- 88: Spam Filtering with Email Data [Data is excluded]
+- 88: Spam Filtering with Email Data [Data is excluded] [In Progress]
 - 95: Backpropagation Algorithm Analysis
-- 90: XGBoost Perceptron Classifier
+- 90: XGBoost Perceptron Classifier [In Progress]
 - 95: Comparative Analysis of Machine Learning Algorithms for Land Cover Classification using Hyperspectral Imaging

 P.S.
 Feedback is always appreciated!